tkm3d1a/DB-found-webApp/README.md

 # Worklog

+_11-27-22 [KP]_
+- Updated calculation for TOB
+- Verified correct calculations by row
+- Working on results table

-_11-25-22 [KP]_
+_11-26-22 [KP]_
 - Updated SQL statements for RC and PARC27 to account for division of 0 possibilities
-- Added python script for querying the analysis table and printing in table format
+- Added python script for querying the analysis table and printing results table
   - Currently takes in playerID, will need to adjust for name search

 _11-26-22 [TK]_